kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 know that this has succeeded?
 -->

-- Automate Synchronize of Kmeshctl documentation from main repository to the website.
+- Automate the synchronization of Kmeshctl documentation from the main repository to the website.
 - Automate Versioned documentation release process, including archiving old docs and publishing new versions.
 - (if feasible) Implement automated typo and grammar checks for chinese documentation.